jdomingu/IonicRecommendSample/Readme.md

 ## Installation Instructions
-Hopulous uses the node package manager to install dependencies.
+This is a sample recommendation application using Ionic and Cordova.
+It uses the node package manager to install dependencies.
 You can view dependencies in the package.json file.
 The file also maps terminal commands to npm install, start, and test.

 - Install node and npm
 - Run `npm install`